Simple Present Tense - Structure, Uses, Examples & Rules to Add -s, -es, -ies

 Rules to Add -s, -es, -ies :

-1. Add "s" - Simply add "s" at the end of verb.
+1. Add "s" - Simply add "s" at the end of the verb.
 (Used for most of the verbs)

 e.g. Play - Plays , Work - Works, Come – Comes, Help - Helps, Sing - Sings, etc.